Child Care Subsidies & Assistance in Texas

 - Eligibility

-- Children must be three or four years old on September 1 and meet ONE of six categories: (1) economically disadvantaged (income eligible for the National School Lunch Program, or family receiving SNAP/TANF); (2) English Learner / Emergent Bilingual; (3) homeless under McKinney-Vento; (4) in foster care, currently or previously (in Texas or any state/U.S. territory); (5) child of an active-duty member of the U.S. Armed Forces, Texas National Guard, or activated reserve; (6) child of a recipient of the Star of Texas Award (peace officers, firefighters, or EMS personnel killed or injured in the line of duty).
+- Children must be three or four years old on September 1 and meet ONE of eight categories: (1) economically disadvantaged (income eligible for the National School Lunch Program, or family receiving SNAP/TANF); (2) English Learner / Emergent Bilingual; (3) homeless under McKinney-Vento; (4) in foster care, currently or previously (in Texas or any state/U.S. territory); (5) child of an active-duty member of the U.S. Armed Forces, Texas National Guard, or activated reserve; (6) child of a member of the Armed Forces injured or killed while on active duty; (7) child of a recipient of the Star of Texas Award (peace officers, firefighters, or EMS personnel killed or injured in the line of duty); (8) child of a person employed as a classroom teacher at a public primary or secondary school in the district offering pre-K (added by HB 3, 2019).

 - Coverage